 |Appears only in triggers||Input|

-When the Symbol Wizard flags unresolved data in your chart, the following properties are inferred along with the scope:
+When Stateflow flags unresolved data in your chart that uses MATLAB as the action language, the following properties are inferred along with the scope: